Chatter SwiftUI

 WARNING: DO ALL 10 STEPS: IT IS A COMMON ERROR TO MISS THE LAST THREE STEPS!

-If you don’t using Apple’s Mail app on your iPhone, you may have to “share” the cert and choose Save to Files, then launch the Files app on your phone and in the Downloads folder locate your selfsigned.crt and tap it.
+If you don’t using Apple’s Mail app on your iPhone, you may have to “share” the cert and choose Save to Files, then launch the Files app on your phone and in the Downloads folder locate your chatterd.crt and tap it.

 2. You should see a Profile Downloaded dialog box pops up.

-3. Go to Settings > General > VPN & Device Management and tap on the profile with YOUR_SERVER_IP.
+3. Go to Settings > General > VPN & Device Management and tap on the profile with YOURSERVERIP.

 4. At the upper right corner of the screen, tap Install.